-Many refugees are nervous about what happens after the Financial Act – read our answers here.
+Many refugees are nervous about what the new Financial Act Deal will mean for them – read our answers here.

 - Have the changes been passed?